-Title I, Part A reserved funds may be used to fund all or part of the homeless LEA's liaison's salary.
-In addition, If an LEA is using Title I to fund an additional staff as necessary, (e.g case manager) those duties must be specifically related to the strategies, activities and requirements under the McKinney-Vento Education for Homeless Children and Youth Program.
+Title I, Part A reserved funds may be used to fund all or part of the LEA's Homeless liaison's salary.
+In addition, if an LEA is using Title I to fund an additional staff as necessary, (e.g. case manager) those duties must be specifically related to the strategies, activities and requirements under the McKinney-Vento Education for Homeless Children and Youth Program.

-2. Describe the method used for determining the amount reserved, whether by a needs assessment or some other method (e.g., past homeless student enrollment and support service cost data), and how the liaison was consulted or involved in determining the setaside.
+- 2. Describe the method used for determining the amount reserved, whether by a needs assessment or some other method (e.g., past homeless student enrollment and support service cost data), and how the liaison was consulted or involved in determining the set-aside. - 3.
+In addition to the Title I Coordinator, identify by name, title, and department of person(s) responsible for ensuring compliance with Section 1115(c)(2)(E).